b4yuan/sefa_classroom/README.md

   2. Add homework files you wish the student to have to repository (makefile, test cases, c files etc.)
   3. Change setting of repository:
       * [x] Template Repository
+  4. Add Autograding tests:
+     Add test run -> Run Command: ```make testall```

+Please make sure that **the assignment should be private and the student should __not__ have admin access**.

+For more details, refer [official documentation](https://docs.github.com/en/education/manage-coursework-with-github-classroom/teach-with-github-classroom/create-an-individual-assignment).

 #### Sending the Assignment Link to Students
 Go to your [classroom](https://classroom.github.com/classrooms)

-1. Click "New Assignment"
-2. The assignment should be private and the student should **not** have admin access
-3. Please specify the template repository created in your organization from the earlier sections
-4. Add Autograding tests
-   1. Add test, run C, Run Command: ```make testall```
-5. Share "invitation URL" with students through preferred communication channels
+1. Select the assignment you want to share with the students.
+2. Click on **Edit Assignment** (Pencil icon)
+3. Copy the invite link and share it with students.
+(Use BrightSpace to send this link as an email.)

 ## Deploying the System
-This section will cover how to set up the system and grade assignments.
+This section will cover how to set up our auto-grading system and grade assignments.

 ### Downloading/Set-Up
 First, install necessary packages on the server or computer you are using.
 This can be done using :